Risdorn/IITM-BS-Programming-and-Data-Science/README.md

 The repository is organized as follows:

-- **Degree**
-  - **AI: SMPS**
+    .
+    ├── Degree/
+    |   ├── AI: SMPS/
-    This course explores how intelligent agents solve problems.
-It starts with blind search and moves on to heuristic search, while also studying board games like Chess and Go, logical reasoning, and approaches to domain-independent planning to achieve goals.
-It concludes with constraint processing as an alternative to combining search and reasoning.
+    |       └── This course explores how intelligent agents solve problems.
+    |           It starts with blind search and moves on to heuristic search,
+    |           while also studying board games like Chess and Go, logical reasoning,
+    |           and approaches to domain-independent planning to achieve goals.
+    |           It concludes with constraint processing as an alternative to combining search and reasoning.
-  - **Deep Learning**
+    |
+    |   ├── Deep Learning/
-    This course covers the basics of Neural Networks, including Convolutional Neural Networks and Recurrent Neural Networks.
-It also teaches how these models can be applied to solve problems in domains like Computer Vision, Speech, and NLP.
+    |       └── This course covers the basics of Neural Networks, including Convolutional Neural Networks
+    |           and Recurrent Neural Networks.
+It also teaches how these models can be applied to
-  - **Software Testing**
+    |           solve problems in domains like Computer Vision, Speech, and NLP.
+    |
+    |   ├── Software Testing/
-    This course focuses on the phases of testing based on project requirements.
-It teaches how to formulate test requirements precisely, design and execute test cases, and apply specialized test case design techniques for specific application domains.
+    |       └── This course focuses on the phases of testing based on project requirements.
+    |           It teaches how to formulate test requirements precisely, design and execute test cases,
-  - **Software Engineering**
+    |           and apply specialized test case design techniques for specific application domains.
+    |
+    |   ├── Software Engineering/
-    This course teaches essential skills for becoming an effective software engineer, covering fundamental concepts such as requirement gathering, software design, debugging, testing, and deployment practices used in real-world development.
+    |       └── This course teaches essential skills for becoming an effective software engineer,
+    |           covering fundamental concepts such as requirement gathering, software design, debugging, testing,
-  - **tex files for all the notes**
-    LaTeX files for all notes prepared during the courses.
-  - **static**
+    |           and deployment practices used in real-world development.
+    |
-    Contains images and other static resources used in the notes.
+    |   ├── static/                            # Contains images and other static resources used in the notes.
-- **head.tex**
+    |   ├── tex files for all notes            # LaTeX files for all notes prepared during the courses.
-  Main LaTeX header file used across all notes.
+    ├── head.tex                               # Main LaTeX header file used across all notes.
-- **python-cheatsheets.pdf**
-  A handy reference for Python concepts.
+    ├── python-cheatsheets.pdf                 # A handy reference for Python concepts.

 Each course folder contains its respective notes, codes, and additional resources related to the topics covered.